tjhowse/aus_grocery_price_database/backlog.md

 * Monitor disk utilisation

 ### General
+* Extract barcode from category page along with the stockcode, E.G. "Stockcode":134034,"Barcode":"0263151000002"
+    * See internal/woolworths/junk/product_info_from_category_page.json
+* Also consider extracting ALL product information from the category page.
+It would simplify things hugely.
 * Add persistence to last-checked time.
 Store it in the grocery data provider.
 GetProductsSinceLastCheck(maxcount int).
     * Not sure if this is a great idea.
 Maybe persist the last-checked time in a main-level DB.
 * Calculate $/g where possible